MaastrichtU-IDS/data2services-pipeline/README.md

 ## Citing this work

-If you use data2services in a scientific publication, you are highly encouraged (not required) to cite the following paper.
+If you use data2services in a scientific publication, you are highly encouraged (not required) to cite the following paper:

+Data2Services: enabling automated conversion of data to services.
+Vincent Emonet, Alexander Malic, Amrapali Zaveri, Andreea Grigoriu and Michel Dumontier.

 Bibtex entry: